MARN-5895/Website/assignments/02/README.md

 1. Write a shell script that executes goostats.sh for all protein data and save the statistics in properly named output files in a new subdirectory.
 You should name your script `run_stats.sh` and the output directory should be named `stats`.
 2. Execute the script in the terminal.
-3. Verify that the scripts has generated the statistics in the directory `stats`.
+3. Verify that the script has generated the statistics files in the directory `stats`.

 ---